 Step 1: Visit this page of Microsoft TechNet, and download Autologon utility.
 Extract the zip file to get the executable file.

-Accept the license agreement by clicking Agree button.
+Accept the license agreement by clicking the Agree button.

 Step 3: The Autologon tool automatically fills out the username and domain field.
 You just have to type the password.